 People are used to ads.
 Actually, they are not just used to them, they are so fed up with ads, they have become somewhat blind to ads.
 This is because ads, in general, are unwanted, interruptive and often get in the way of the consumer engaging with the content they’re interested in.

 People tend to “tune out” all the normal ads, so how do you get their attention?
-Do you “yell” at them with brighter colors and greater discounts?
+Do you “yell” at them with brighter colours and greater discounts?

 No, you go a different path, showing up, where consumers don’t expect to find ads, and in a way that focuses on a relevant subject, message or an interesting narrative.